DanielBMarkham/Info-Ops/manuscript/chapter5.md

-# Moving From General To Specific In The Fewest Steps Possible
+# Easily Moving From General To Specific

 ![](images/chapter5-begin.png)